iw17/nongli/README-en.md

 ### `Riqi`: Date in `Nongli`

 In this repository, `nian` starts from one `chunjie` (p01-01) until next.
 The value of `ryue` being 2, 3, ...
-24, 25 refers to p01, r01, ... p12, r12 respectively.
-In Chinese, p11 and p12 are also called `dongyue` and `layue` respectively.
+24, 25 refers to p01, r01, ... p12, r12, respectively.
+In Chinese, p11 and p12 are also called `dongyue` and `layue`, respectively.

 > 1970 `nian` corresponds to the interval from Unix timestamp 3081600 sec until 33753600 sec.